-Cambodia’s Prey Lang Forest is the largest remaining lowland evergreen forest in the Indo-Burma region and home to over 55 threatened wildlife species, including Asian elephants.
+Cambodia’s Prey Lang Forest is one of the largest remaining lowland evergreen forests in the Indo-Burma region and home to over 55 threatened wildlife species, including Asian elephants.

 Our Cambodia program is led by Goldman Environmental Prize winner and National Geographic Explorer Tuy Sereivathana (Vathana), who is building on 20+ years of successful community-based Asian elephant conservation.
 Vathana’s holistic approach combines ecological monitoring and research of key elephant populations; improving habitat management; reducing human-elephant conflicts and improving livelihoods in rural communities who share land with elephants and other important wildlife.
 Vathana has built a strong team which includes Program Manager, Neang Thy, an experienced field biologist in the forests of southeast Asia, who focuses on research and biodiversity monitoring.